dtcenter/METplus/docs/Contributors_Guide/conda_recipe.rst

     as of the writing of these instructions, conda-verify was not supported for Python 3.12.

-Change directory to the **internal/scripts/conda** directory and build the recipe.
+From the top-level directory of the METplus repository, change directory to **internal/scripts/conda** and build the recipe.
 Be sure to specify the Conda Forge channel with `-c conda-forge` and set `--error-overlinking` so the build errors to alert you of linking issues.
 The `-k` option "keeps going" when running the tests instead of stopping at